Contractors and Home Improvement

 - How do I get information regarding complaints filed or disciplinary action taken against a licensee?

-- ★ How do I apply for a license?
+- ★ How do I apply for a Contractor / Home Improvement license?

-- ★ Can I Renew My Retired License Online?
+- ★ Can I Renew My Retired Contractor / Home Improvement License Online?

-- ★ How do I retire my license?
+- ★ How do I retire my Contractor?

-- ★ What is the deadline date to submit an application for the next scheduled board meeting?
+- ★ What is the deadline date to submit an application for the next scheduled Board for Licensing Contractors meeting?

 - ★ How do I renew my contractor license and how long do I have?

-- How do I get set up for my Contractor's exam?
+- How can I sign up for notifications?

 - ★ Where can I find a specific form for my Contractor's license?